 The amount of his personal wealth in millions was the subject of many speculations.
 He and I talked many times about him becoming a Christian but only one sentence from one conversation is still with me; "Jimmie, you must accumulate, you must accumulate!" and his eyes gleamed with power and greed, the greed of conquest, accumulation and self-image.

 It was assaulted with chemistry, radiation, lasers and scalpels.
 Slices of it and him were cut out and burned.
 But the cancer had already sent colonizer cells quietly through his bloodstream and they had colonized other body parts.
 My friend grew more grey, shrunken, and weak and all the sensations of the physical, material and emotional conquests he had made were gone.
 (Psa.
-115:3-8) His idols had ownership seals or monetary account numbers upon them but they could not speak, hear, see or smell nor could they save him.
+115:3-8) His idols were many ownership deeds and monetary account numbers in many banks but they could not speak, hear, see or smell nor could they save him.
 Imperfect parasite?
-A perfect parasite lets its host live so it can live, cancer doesn't.
+A perfect parasite lets its host live so it can live, cancer does not.
 Do you ever wonder about you?

 I just inventoried my holdings.
 Before me on my desk are $316.00 and there is $2.43 in change in my right front pocket.
 Yes, I do have a small, emergency savings account and a small checking account but either of these 2 men would think nothing of spending an amount that equaled all I possess on a New York dinner date with some tainted beauty and yet I am far richer than they because I serve the beautiful God of glory, the God of Eden, the Lord God Almighty and I have no lust of wanting for the "more" of earthly wealth.

 My friend the doctor is gone, the New York rich man will go, as I will, as you will.
 The doctor had no U-Haul trailer behind his hearse to take his wealth with him, neither will the rich man, neither will I, neither will you.
 (Matt.
 7:21-27 & 1Tim.
-4:1) All any of us will ever take with us to God's judgment is; are we a born again, true Christian and the rest will take their lostness and the evil they have done.
-Greed, racism, politics and religion; there are mighty, medium, small and tiny wars fought all around you because of those 4 things.
-What about you?
-End of note.
+4:1) All any of us will ever take with us to God's judgment is; are we a (1Pet.
+1:23 then 2Cor.
+5:17) born again, (Mark 12:30 & John 20:28 keywords: my Lord and my God) true to our Lord and our God Christian and the rest will take their lostness and the evil they have done.
+Greed, racism, politics and religion; there are mighty, medium, small and tiny physical and spiritual wars fought all around you because of those 4 things.
+Where do you stand?
+END OF NOTE.

 (Gen. 14:4) The 5 Siddim kings served King Chedorlaomer 12 years then they rebelled and refused to pay their tribute in that 13th year. (not in scripture->) After their victory in the 1st war the Chaldean kings had disarmed the population and assessed the production capabilities of the 5 Siddim kingdoms at the south end of the salt sea then they assigned a tribute of gold, silver, salt and precious jewels.
 If that tribute was not met the Chaldeans would take their tribute from their herds, cities and homes.
 It was a hard tribute to meet and they worked hard to protect their herds and personal property upon which their lives depended.